mwentzWW/PetroAlchemy/docs/alpha_tutorial.rst

 How to run financials for a well using decline curves
 -----------------------------------------------------

-Once a curve has been saved for an oil and gas phase a cashflow using the forecasts can be created.
+Once a curve has been saved for an oil and gas phase, a cashflow using the forecasts can be created.
 Select the *Cashflow Inputs* tab to see the economic input options.
 Any curve saved can be selected to be used for the cashflow using the dropdowns.
 The key inputs for any petroleum evaluation cash flow can be entered.
 If any of the terms are unfamiliar look back to the references previously provided.

-In the Alpha release the prices, operating expense (OPEX), and capital expense (CAPEX) are static and can not change by month.
+In this Alpha release the prices, operating expense (OPEX), and capital expense (CAPEX) are static and can not change by month.
 The prices and OPEX will be used for every month’s calculation of income.
 The CAPEX is applied in the first month as one lump sum.

-The default oil and gas prices are the most recent spot prices for WTI and NYMEX gas from EIA, which typically lag about 5 days from current.
-This is handy to use at current market spot prices for scenarios, but more advanced pricing features are planned for future releases to include strip prices and the ability to import your own prices by month.

 Once you have changed the Cashflow Input parameters however you like, select the **Run Financials** button on the bottom right.
 The Cashflow